aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/data-handling-features-in-xlsx4j/calculate-sub-totals-in-xlsx4j/_index.md

 {{< highlight java >}}

 //Instantiate a new workbook
 Workbook workbook = new Workbook("book1.xls");

-//Get the Cells collection in the first worksheet

-Cells cells = workbook.getWorksheets().get(0).getCells();
+//Get the Cells collection in the first worksheet Cells cells = workbook.getWorksheets().get(0).getCells();

-//Create a cellarea i.e.., B3:C19
+//Create a CellArea, i.e., B3:C19
 CellArea ca = new CellArea();
 ca.StartRow = 2;

-ca.StartColumn =1;
+ca.StartColumn = 1;
 ca.EndRow = 18;
 ca.EndColumn = 2;

-//Apply subtotal, the consolidation function is Sum and it will applied to
+//Apply subtotal, the consolidation function is Sum and it will be applied to

-//Second column (C) in the list

-cells.subtotal(ca, 0, ConsolidationFunction.SUM, new int[] { 1 });
+//Second column (C) in the list cells.subtotal(ca, 0, ConsolidationFunction.SUM, new int[] { 1 });

-//Save the excel file
+//Save the Excel file
 workbook.save(dataDir + "AsposeTotal.xls");

 {{< /highlight >}}